Skip to content

 The Meta-Chain

 Every kernel exploit in the corpus follows a variation of the same 7-stage progression.
-Individual stages may be skipped (BYOVD chains skip stages 1--3 entirely), but the shape holds.
+Individual stages may be skipped (BYOVD chains skip stages 1-3 entirely because the driver provides the primitive directly), but the underlying shape holds across decades of Windows kernel exploitation.

 Stage Action Typical Techniques